What is FEP?

 - Japanese Classes – Grades 3-5

-Japanese class is offered at the beginning level to those students identified gifted in reading and language for a nominal fee.
+Japanese class is offered at the beginning level to those students identified as gifted in reading and language for a nominal fee.

 - Honors Career Mentorship Program – Student selection is a competitive process based on academic achievement, teacher recommendation, standardized test scores, and self-reported interests and activities.